GenomicsAotearoa/methods-and-musings/metagenomic_ont/2_uncorrected_assembly.md

 done
 ```

 This yielded assemblies of 79 Mbp - 184 Mbp, which I then used to manually set the genome size for `metaFlye` as suggested [here](https://github.com/fenderglass/Flye/blob/flye/docs/FAQ.md).
-These values were also used for `Flte`.
+These values were also used for `Flye`.

-#### metaFlye v2.4.2

 ```bash
 SAMPLES=(S4R3 S5R2 S6R1)